vecma-project/EasyVVUQ-QCGPJ/docs/tutorials/cooling_cup/guide/tutorial.rst

       $ virtualenv --version
       16.6.0

-5. Create *virtualenv* for the EasyVVUQ with QCG-PJ support:
+5. Create *virtualenv* for the EasyVVUQ with QCG-PilotJob support:

    ::